saturnlighting/literature-review/README.md

 # Results

 <Subject area>The scientific literature was found to be broadly spread
-across several disciplines, including engineering, transport, road safety, and public health.
+across several disciplines, including engineering, environmental science, social science, and public health were reviewed.

 <!-- <Themes>Five main themes emerged: -->
 <!-- 1.
 Cycling behaviour and lighting -->